 We all want to know: What makes the best-of-the-best Spartan athletes out there tick?
 How do they keep their edge?
 In our Train Like A Champ series, we dig into the details of the training, nutrition, mindset, and more that keeps our most epic athletes on top.

-Spartan Robert Killian (@robert_killian), a World Champ and OCR icon, doesn’t concern himself much with reaching the podium while in season; his eyes are squarely set on Tahoe, (a.k.a. the World Spartan Championship in North Lake Tahoe, this September 28th and 29th).
+Spartan Robert Killian (@robert_killian), a World Champ and OCR icon, doesn’t concern himself much with reaching the podium while in season; his eyes are squarely set on the world championship.

 A Q&A With Spartan Robert Killian

 SPARTAN RACE: What got you hooked on obstacle racing?